Fractures of the Orbit in Children

 - An orbital fracture happens when one or more bones around the eye are broken.

-- The condition often happens after blunt injury to the face.
+- The condition often happens after blunt injury.
 It’s most common in teen and young males who play baseball or softball.

-- Your child may need to meet with an eye care provider for a complete eye evaluation.
+- Your child will need to meet with an eye care provider for a complete eye evaluation.

-- If your child has a severe fracture, he or she may need surgery.
+- If your child has a severe fracture, they may need surgery.
 Your child may also need surgery if the fracture affects the eye.

 - Orbital fractures may cause serious eye injuries.
 These need emergency treatment.